Leoj03/ubuntu-mate.org/pages/logo-guidelines.md

 <br>

 ## Wordmark
-Logotype created using the Ubuntu font.
+The logotype created using the Ubuntu font.
 The word _MATE_ is uppercase and represents the desktop environment used: MATE Desktop.

 ## Roundel
 Circular shape containing the Circle of MATEs